In Brief

 Australia’s data centre energy challenge differs meaningfully from international parallels.
 Unique geographic, regulatory, and market characteristics create specific constraints.

+The National Electricity Market operates across five interconnected states and territories.
+Generation capacity is concentrated in aging coal infrastructure undergoing accelerated retirement.
 The Draft 2026 ISP identifies AU$128 billion in total capital costs under the Optimal Development Path.
 This transformation must occur simultaneously with material growth in data centre loads.

-The technical characteristics of workloads exacerbate grid stability concerns.
+The technical characteristics of AI workloads exacerbate grid stability concerns.
 Unlike traditional data centre operations with predictable power profiles, training and inference operations generate highly variable loads with rapid fluctuations.

 A recent US incident illustrates the risk: 60 data centres consuming 1,500 MW disconnected simultaneously during a system disturbance, compounding grid stability issues.
 This is the systemic risk regulators are now addressing.